Slide 1 of 18

 Korbel Champagne Cellars, Guerneville: A winery, rose garden, market and delicatessen rolled into one, historic Korbel has everything you need for a picnic.
 Enjoy complimentary tours and wine tastings followed by a gourmet picnic on the patio shaded by redwood trees.
-Don’t bother bringing your own picnic provisions, as Korbel’s deli offers fresh salads, cheese and charcuterie, and hand-crafted sandwiches like the classic muffaletta or the popular grilled tri-tip topped with gorgonzola.
-13250 River Road, Guerneville, 707-824-7000, korbel.com.
+Don’t bother bringing your own picnic provisions, as Korbel’s deli offers fresh salads, cheese and charcuterie, and hand-crafted sandwiches like the classic roasted turkey with cranberry chutney or the ever-popular grilled tri-tip topped with gorgonzola and chimichurri.
+13250 River Road, Guerneville, 707-824-7000, korbel.com

-Seghesio Family Vineyards, Healdsburg: At this historic Italian winery, guests can bring their picnic lunch — or purchase a $20 antipasto board — to the estate’s arbored grove to pair with a formal wine tasting or a bottle of one of their traditional Italian varietals.
-After a relaxing picnic in the grove, you can head over to the winery’s bocce courts for a game or two between sips or your favorite wine.
-700 Grove St., Healdsburg, 707-433-3579, seghesio.com.
+Seghesio Family Vineyards, Healdsburg: At this historic Italian winery, guests can bring their picnic lunch — or purchase an antipasto board — to the estate’s arbored grove to pair with a formal wine tasting or a bottle of one of their traditional Italian varietals.
+After a relaxing picnic in the wine garden, you can head over to the winery’s bocce courts for a game or two between sips or your favorite wine.
+Picnics in the wine garden are available first-come, first-served daily, and there's a required half bottle wine purchase per guest minimum.
+700 Grove St., Healdsburg, 707-433-3579, seghesio.com

 Preston Farm and Winery, Healdsburg: In addition to its Rhone-style blends and rich zinfandels, Preston’s biodynamic farm yields an impressive collection of grains, livestock and fruit trees (along with 1,500 olive trees), making it a great picnic spot.
-Purchase provisions from the farm store like apples, olive oil, housemade sausage and freshly-baked sourdough bread to enjoy under the shady walnut trees on the picnic grounds.
-9282 West Dry Creek Road, Healdsburg, 707-433-3372, prestonfarmandwinery.com.
+Purchase provisions from the farm store like apples, olive oil, house-made sausage and freshly-baked sourdough bread to enjoy under the shady walnut trees on the picnic grounds.
+Picnicking is complimentary for wine club members and $35 for non-members; and a bottle purchase is required for picnic reservations.
+9282 West Dry Creek Road, Healdsburg, 707-433-3372, prestonfarmandwinery.com

 Landmark Vineyards, Healdsburg and Kenwood: With Landmark Vineyards, guests have the option of picnicking at either of their two tasting rooms — the Healdsburg location in the heart of Russian River Valley and the Kenwood location in the foothills of the Mayacamas Mountains.
-Picnicking on the winery grounds is free with a minimum wine purchase of $25 per adult, and guests are welcome to bring their own picnic provisions; the winery sells cheeses and charcuterie too and they’ll provide basket, blanket, cheese board and wine glasses.
-101 Adobe Canyon Road, Kenwood, 707-833-0053, 6050 Westside Road, Healdsburg, 707-433-6491, landmarkwine.com.
+Picnicking on the winery grounds is free with a minimum wine purchase of $25 per adult, and guests are welcome to bring their own picnic provisions.
+The winery sells cheeses and charcuterie, too, and they’ll provide the basket, blanket, cheese board and wine glasses.
+101 Adobe Canyon Road, Kenwood, 707-833-0053; 6050 Westside Road, Healdsburg, 707-433-6491, landmarkwine.com

 Landmark Vineyards in Kenwood.
 (Courtesy photo)